-Each applicant must:
+Each post-master's in nursing education applicant must:

-- 1. hold a master's degree from an accredited school of nursing. - 2. submit a statement of professional goals and current resume. - 3. hold a current, unencumbered RN license and unencumbered license in any state where clinical will be done.
+- 1. hold a master's degree or higher from an accredited school of nursing, or - 2. hold a master's in a health related field from an accredited university - 3. have earned a GPA of > 3.5 on master's course work - 4. submit a statement of professional goals and current resume - 5. hold a current, unencumbered RN license and unencumbered license in any state where clinical work will be done.